Join our student helpers during the Fringe!

 The best moments that I had when volunteering for the Fringe were helping the customers and members of the public out with the questions that they had, and also it was the free flapjacks that we got to eat, during our time helping out behind the scenes!"
 Jack Kent

-If you would like to volunteer please contact our Fringe chair, Keith Savage, for further information.
+If you would like to volunteer please contact our Fringe chair, Stephen Walker, for further information.